yash-singhal-wd/Prob_and_Stats_starter/Task1.md

 ## 🧠 Objective

-The goal of this task is to visualize the **Probability Density Function (PDF)** and the **Cumulative Distribution Function (CDF)** for each feature in the **Iris dataset**.
-These visualizations help in understanding the distribution and behavior of data features.
+The goal of this task is to visualize the **Probability Density Function (PDF)** and the **Cumulative Distribution Function (CDF)** for each target in the **Iris dataset**.
+These visualizations help in understanding the distribution and behavior of the targets.

 ## 📋 Description

 1. Load the Iris dataset using `scikit-learn`.
-2. For each feature in the dataset:
+2. For each target value, calculate the PDF and CDF.
-   - **Plot the PDF** using a histogram with `density=True` to approximate the probability density.
-   - **Plot the CDF** by sorting the data and computing the cumulative sum of probabilities.

 The four features in the Iris dataset are: